Law Studies Minor

 Program Requirements

-- Students must complete a minimum of 18 credit hours from the approved courses.
+- Students must complete a minimum of 18 credit hours in the minor from the approved courses.

-- Students must earn a minimum grade of C (2.0) in all minor courses taken at CU Denver and must achieve a minimum cumulative minor GPA of 3.0.
-All graded attempts in required and elective courses are calculated in the minor GPA.
-Students cannot complete minor or ancillary course requirements as pass/fail.
+Students must earn a minimum grade of C (2.0) in all courses that apply to the minor and must achieve a minimum cumulative minor GPA of 3.0.
+Courses taken using P+/P/F or S/U grading cannot apply to minor requirements.

 Program Restrictions, Allowances and Recommendations

-- All courses must be taken in residence at CU Denver from CU Denver faculty.
-No transfer courses apply.
+- At least 12 credits must be taken in residence at CU Denver from CU Denver faculty.
+Students may transfer up to 6 credits at the discretion of the director.

-- Courses taken for the minor cannot serve to fulfill requirements of the university general education or the CLAS undergraduate core graduation requirements.
-Courses taken for a student's major cannot be used to fulfill any requirements for the minor unless prior permission is granted by the minor coordinator.
+- Courses taken for a student's major cannot be used to fulfill any requirements for the minor unless prior permission is granted by the minor coordinator.

 - Every course used to complete minor requirements must be upper-division (3000-level and above).